 How Do I Protect My Motorcycle From Theft?

 You never know when your motorcycle can get stolen, so it is better to protect it from potential thieves.
-Your motorbike, being a mobile item, is susceptible to being lifted into the back of a van.
+Being a mobile item, your motorbike is susceptible to being lifted into the back of a van.
 Even if you carefully lock and cover it up, it can be easily stashed away.
 Garages, motorcycle shows, rallies, and more are often targeted areas of thievery.
 Even urban areas are not safe from motorcycle theft.
 Everyone and everywhere is susceptible.

 However, you can still take a few precautions to protect yourself from motorcycle theft.
 “Out of sight, out of mind” is an old saying that holds true.
 The less your motorbike is seen, the less likely a thief will warm up to it.
 Keep your motorcycle covered if you do not have a garage to store it in.
 Putting an unbranded cover on your bike will mystify what’s under it.